 Is It Safe To Take Betnesol Injection During Pregnancy?

-Betnesol injection during pregnancy is given to women who are at the risk of delivering their baby before 34 weeks of gestation.
+Betnesol injection during pregnancy is given to women who are at risk of delivering their baby before 34 weeks of gestation.
 Administering Betnesol helps decrease the chances of preventing issues related to preterm birth in babies.
-Betnesol is a corticosteroid that is commonly used in the treatment of hormonal imbalances or autoimmune disordersiXDisorders where the body’s immune system erroneously attacks and damages healthy cells and tissues (1) (2).
+Betnesol is a corticosteroid that is commonly used in the treatment of hormonal imbalances or autoimmune disordersiDisorders where the body’s immune system erroneously attacks and damages healthy cells and tissues (1) (2).
 Corticosteroids are substances that are required for the proper functioning and regulation of the salt and mineral levels in the body (3).
-Doctors usually prescribe this injection to accelerate the rate of lung maturation in babies that are at the risk of preterm delivery (particularly in a high-risk pregnancy).
+Doctors usually prescribe this injection to accelerate the rate of lung maturation in babies that are at risk of preterm delivery (particularly in a high-risk pregnancy).
+However, understanding the implications of Betnesol use during pregnancy is crucial for expectant mothers.
+It is essential to weigh such medication’s benefits against potential side effects.
 Continue reading this post as we tell you about Betnesol, its recommended dosage, and possible side effects.
 (4)

 In This Article